GSP

 reviewer

 Add one or more reviewers, separated by commas, to revision(s) being created.
-Argument(s) must be existing Phabricator user or group.
+Each argument must be an existing Phabricator user or group.

 subscriber

 Add one or more subscribers, separated by commas, to revision(s) being created.
-Argument(s) must be existing Phabricator user or group.
+Each argument must be an existing Phabricator user or group.

 parent

 Specify the parent of the first commit in the list.
-This is useful when adding more commits on top of the already existing stack in Phabricator.
+This is useful when adding more commits on top of an already existing stack in Phabricator.

 Print the associated Differential Revisions for the specified commits.